Life Story Books Guidance

 2. Who Should Write the Life Story Work Book?

-The process should be initiated, driven and coordinated by the allocated social worker and carried out in coordination with the child, the carer(s), parents, relatives, friends etc, as they will have a relationship with the child to steer this.
+The process should be initiated, driven and coordinated by the allocated social worker and carried out in coordination with the other people who know the child, including carer(s), parents and other relatives, as they will have a relationship with the child to steer this.

 Time and care should be given to: